musalbas/musalbas.com-old/_posts/2014-08-03-asteroids-on-steroids.md

 The game automatically determines what the different elements (or "asteroids") of the user-specified image are.
 It does this by considering which regions of the image are connected by the same (or similar) colour.
 This method was inspired by the [fuzzy selection tool in GIMP](http://docs.gimp.org/en/gimp-tool-fuzzy-select.html).

-Initially, I attempted to implement my own fuzzy selection algorithm in raw Python using a pixel queue, but I quickly realised that Python and scripting languages in general were way too slow (for a responsive game) to process the millions of pixels in an image on their own.
+Initially, I attempted to implement my own fuzzy selection algorithm in raw Python using a queue-based implementation, but I quickly realised that Python and scripting languages in general were way too slow (for a responsive game) to process the millions of pixels in an image on their own.
 My implementation in Python took several minutes per image to execute.
 I eventually found [OpenCV](http://opencv.org/), an image processing library available for Python that had a "fuzzy selection"-type function (in the end it was probably unnecessary because Pygame itself has a "fuzzy selection"-type function).

 [The source code for the game is available on GitHub.](https://github.com/musalbas/Asteroids-on-Steroids)